Part 2 of 2 (click here for Part One)

 - I’d stick to my original price or come down just a little bit.

 - They’d walk away, often huffing and puffing.

 - Minutes later, they’d return and give me my price.

 Warning: Do Not Try This on Tennis Stars

 The behavioral characteristics outlined in my college course most likely only apply to Russians and Russian immigrants.
 It may or may not apply to the children of these immigrants, depending on how “Russian” they are raised.
-And, the vendor tactics I explain, I’m sure, will not work on third and fourth generation Americans of Russian ancestry and certainly not on your neighbor who had one great-grandmother from Vladivostok.
-It probably won’t work on very Americanized or Westernized persons even if they were born in Russia.
+They surely do not apply to third and fourth generation Americans of Russian ancestry and certainly not to your neighbor who had one great-grandmother from Vladivostok.
+They also do not apply to very Americanized or Westernized persons even if they were born in Russia.
 For instance, in the extremely unlikely (nearly impossible) event that the very-worldly, longtime-Florida-resident, superstar tennis professional, Maria Sharapova, a) shows up at the Philadelphia Flea Market, b) finds something at your table that she likes and, c) offers you half your asking price, if you say no and she walks away, then she’s probably not coming back.

 (My advice in this situation would be to give the item to Ms. Sharapova at her offered price and ask for a picture and an autograph.
 Keep the picture and sell the autograph on eBay.
 I’m sure you’ll make more than enough on the sale of the autograph to make up for what was lost on the flea market sale and you’ll have a great celebrity photograph with which to impress your friends.)

 The Couple’s Return